rahim-hashim/video_transcripts/_Transcripts/New York Times Podcasts/20240304_New York Times Podcasts.md

 *  I'm going to figure out whether this is real.
 *  Correct.
 *  So working with the US attorney, the FBI handler goes back to the informant to talk about the
-*  allegation, to see what else is there.
+*  allegation to see what else is there.
 *  And the Justice Department starts to have doubts about the accuracy of his story.
 *  Why?
 *  What explains that?